mvdbos/vdb-uri/README.md

 * `getScheme()`
 * `getUsername()`

-## Subclassing GenericURI for specific schemes
+## Subclassing Uri for specific schemes

-Although the GenericURI class can be used to parse any URI, different URI schemes (http, https, etc.) have different rules for what is a valid URI.
+Although the Uri class can be used to parse any URI, different URI schemes (http, https, etc.) have different rules for what is a valid URI.
 For example: the HTTP scheme specification states that the path component of a URL, if empty, should be set to '/'.
-The best way to implement this custom behavior is by subclassing GenericURI.
+The best way to implement this custom behavior is by subclassing Uri.

 There are a few methods you can override in your subclass: